 (3) Highlight information relevant to the disputed deficiency/violation, such as a particular portion of a narrative.

-(4) Describe the relevance of the documentation/information to the disputed deficiency/violation.
+(4) Describe the relevance of the documentation or information to the disputed deficiency/violation.

 (5) Do not de-identify documents that name residents referenced in disputed deficiencies/violations.

-(6) Submit supporting documentation or information by regular mail, hand delivery, or overnight delivery.
-HHSC will not review supporting documentation submitted by facsimile transmission.

 (f) If the facility substantially complies with the procedures set out in subsections (d) and (e) of this section, HHSC will proceed with its review of the facility's IDR request.